Mateuscruz19/Mateuscruz19/README.md

 ## Let's Work on Your Project Together!

-If you have any questions about front-end web development, feel free to <a href="mailto:vishalmaurya3112@gmail.com">contact me through email</a> me.
+If you have any questions about web or Android development, feel free to <a href="profissionalmateuscruz@gmail.com">contact me through email</a> me.

-You can hire me as a freelancer on <a href="https://www.fiverr.com/share/QDr4mw">Fiverr</a> or <a href="https://www.linkedin.com/in/vishalmaurya/">LinkedIn</a> to deploy your machine learning project on web.
+You can hire me on <a href="https://www.linkedin.com/in/Mateuscruz19/">LinkedIn</a>.

   </td>
   <td width="50%" valign="top">